pemistahl/version-catalog-linter-gradle-plugin/README.md

   Line 11: Entries are not sorted alphabetically in section '[libraries]'.
 Found key 'antisamy' where 'apacheHttpMime' was expected.
   Line 12: Entries are not sorted alphabetically in section '[libraries]'.
 Found key 'antlr' where 'groovy' was expected.
   Line 12: Entry with key 'antlr' in section '[libraries]' must not have two or more adjacent whitespace characters.
+  Line 12: Use table notation instead of string notation for library with key 'antlr'.
+Required order: [module | group], name (, version(.ref))
   Line 13: Entries are not sorted alphabetically in section '[libraries]'.
 Found key 'apacheHttpClient' where 'groovyTemplates' was expected.
   Line 14: Entries are not sorted alphabetically in section '[libraries]'.
 Found key 'apacheHttpCore' where 'jgoodiesDesktop' was expected.
   Line 15: Attributes of library with key 'apacheHttpMime' are not sorted correctly.
 Required order: [module | group], name (, version(.ref))